ansross [at] cs [dot] washington [dot] eduGitHub

 I am a PhD student in the Department of Computer Science and Engineering at the The University of Washington.
 My broad interest is in Human Computer Interaction.
 I am passionate about enabling diverse groups of people to access, interact with, and communicate information through technology.
-I am currently working with James Fogarty on making andoid applications more accessible to people with disabilities.
+I am currently working with James Fogarty and Jacob O. Wobbrock on making Android applications more accessible to people with disabilities.
 I got my B.S. in computer science from Colorado State University.

 We aim to enhance the accessibility of smartphone applications for people with disabilities.
 Through interviews, literature review, and other participatory design approaches, we investigate: accessibility challenges, interaction styles of people with disabilities, developer workflow, and the accessibility of existing apps.
 We are developing a tool to automatically determine the accessibility of an app based on the insights gleaned from the above strategies.
 The insights and tool will then be extended to developer tools to support developing more accessible apps and end-user tools for finding accessbile apps or enhancing apps that pose accessibility challenges.